 The Pulitzer Center on Crisis Reporting extends its greatest appreciation to our supporters and donors.
-Primary core support for the Pulitzer Center comes from Emily Rauh Pulitzer, the Emily Rauh Pulitzer Foundation, David Moore, the David and Katherine Moore Family Foundation, the The John D. and Catherine T. MacArthur Foundation, and the Kendeda Fund.
+Primary core support for the Pulitzer Center has come from Emily Rauh Pulitzer, The Emily Rauh Pulitzer Foundation, The David and Katherine Moore Family Foundation, The New York Community Trust - Deborah W. and Timothy P. Moore Fund, The John D. and Catherine T. MacArthur Foundation, and The Kendeda Fund.

 Additional project-specific funding since the Center began in 2006 has come from:

 - AJWS in support of reporting and outreach on property rights globally.

 - Art for Justice Fund in support of reporting and edoucation outreach related to mass incarceration.
 The Art for Justice Fund, created by Gund in partnership with the Ford Foundation and Rockefeller Philanthropy Advisors.

 - Facebook Journalism Project (FJB), an endowment gift to strengthen regional news outlets and community engagement.
 Support for the Pulitzer Center's initiative "Bringing Stories Home" is provided in part by FJB.

 - Carnegie Corporation of New York in support of reporting on at-risk states and related educational initiatives, including the Fragile States project.
 The information flow from Pulitzer Center’s fresh, in-depth reporting greatly enhances efforts to develop coherent, fact-based approaches to these states at risk and to surface better practices in policy response.

 - Conrad N. Hilton Foundation in support of the West Africa water and sanitation reporting initiative launch at World Water Week 2011 in Stockholm, Sweden.